South Baptist Church is an independent* Baptist church. Some things that characterize us include...

-* By the word "Independent" we mean that as a local church South Baptist Church is not affiliated with any convention, association of churches or ecclesiastical hierarchy system.
+* By the word "independent" we mean that as a local church, South Baptist Church is not affiliated with any convention, association of churches or ecclesiastical hierarchy system.
 South Baptist Church is a self-governing body of Bible-believing Christians.
-Among those who call themselves "Independent" Baptists there is a broad range of beliefs and practices.
-Therefore, a position or attitude which one "Independent" Baptist church may condone or practice may well be unique to that church and does not necessarily represent the position and attitude of another "Independent" Baptist church.
+Among those who call themselves "independent" Baptists there is a broad range of beliefs and practices.
+Therefore, a position or attitude which one "independent" Baptist church may condone or practice may be unique to that church and does not necessarily represent the position and attitude of another "independent" Baptist church.

-B - Biblical Authority - The Bible is our only rule of faith and practice (II Timothy 3:16).
+B - Biblical Authority - The Bible is our only rule of faith and practice.
+(2 Timothy 3:16)

-A - Autonomy of the Local Church - We are a self-governing, self-supporting, self-propagating local church (I Corinthians 6:1-4; I Timothy 3:15)
+A - Autonomy of the Local Church - We are a self-governing, self-supporting and self-propagating local church.
+(1 Corinthians 6:1-4; 1 Timothy 3:15)

-T - Two Church Officers - The Pastor and the Deacons are servant leaders in the local, visible congregation of believers (I Timothy 3:1-13).
-The Bible does charge the Pastor with the administrative oversight of the congregation, but he is not to lord it over his fellow believers within the congregation (I Peter 5:1-4).
+T - Two Church Offices - The Pastor and Deacons are servant leaders in the local, visible congregation of believers (1 Timothy 3:1-13).
+The Bible does charge the Pastor with the administrative oversight of the congregation, but he is not to lord it over his fellow believers within the congregation (1 Peter 5:1-4).
 Deacons are servants primarily to the physical needs and concerns of the congregation (Acts 6:1-7).

-S - Separation - By this we mean the personal separation of the individual Christian from a love for the world in those areas where it is at enmity with our Heavenly Father (I John 2:15-17), ecclesiastical separation from all churches and ministries which proclaim or represent positions and dispositions which are contrary to the teaching of Scripture and the character of God (I Timothy 6:3-5).
+S - Separation - By this we mean the personal separation of the individual Christian from a love for the world in those areas where it is at enmity with our Heavenly Father (1 John 2:15-17), and ecclesiastical separation from all churches and ministries which proclaim or represent positions and dispositions which are contrary to the teaching of Scripture and the character of God (1 Timothy 6:3-5).